Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 For now, go to `Unity > Edit > Project Settings... > Player > XR Settings > Deprecated Settings`.
 Toggle `Enable Virtual Reality Supported`.
 Let Unity import assets.
 Click on the `+` button under the `Virtual Reality SDKs` and add OpenVR to the list.

-> Q: Why does it not work after I have changed the build target?
+> Q: Why does it fail after I have changed the build target?

 A: Unity uses separate sets of player settings for each platform.
 Just repeat steps from the answers above for the current build target.
 You have to do it only once per target platform.